What is music therapy?

 Anyone can potentially benefit from music therapy.
 Our therapists have worked with clients with autism, developmental delays, dementia, learning disabilities, physical disabilities, as well as typically developing children and well adults.

 How do I know if my child or myself could benefit from music therapy?

 We offer consultations to determine if music therapy would be an appropriate intervention.
 Please fill out the form on our website if you are interested in a complimentary consultation.

 No. We offer services to people of all ages with varying abilities and diagnoses.
 We have worked with clients from one week old to 96 years old.

-A 30-minute music therapy screening with a board-certified music therapist (MT-BC) is the first step for new clients.
-A screening is a basic look at a potential client’s strengths and areas for growth to determine the need for further evaluation and/or treatment.
+A 30-minute music therapy consultation with a board-certified music therapist (MT-BC) is the first step for new clients.
+A consultation is a basic look at a potential client’s strengths and areas for growth to determine the need for further evaluation and/or treatment.
 Potential goal areas and preliminary recommendations as to durations and frequency of services as well as service types (ie. individual therapy, group therapy) will be reported.